mrenyard/RAMP/www/assets/func/docs/diagram.md

  * @depends func.core
  * @depends CSS module-diagram.css

-Build, edit and arrange *[UML]: Unified Modeling Language diagram types such as Class, Sequence, Activity and Use Case as well as Entity Relationship Diagrams for databases.
+Build, edit and arrange Unified Modeling Language diagram types such as *Class*, *Sequence*, *Activity* and *Use Case* as well as *Entity Relationship Diagrams* for databases.

-Module *[API]:Application Programming Interface
+Module Application Programming Interface
 --------------------------------------------------
 ```javascript
 FUNC.diagram.types;